 Add the remaining butter to the pan and cook until the butter slightly melts and combines with the sauce.
 Stir frequently.

 Note – Make sure the butter is chilled.
-It will bring down the temperature of the sauce and the sauce will not curdle when lemon juice is added to it.
+It will bring down the sauce’s temperature, and the sauce will not curdle when lemon juice is added to it.

-Add 6 tablespoon lemon juice before the butter completely melts and cook the sauce for 1-2 minutes.
+Add 6 tablespoon freshly squeezed lemon juice before the butter melts, and cook the sauce for 1-2 minutes.

 Note – Add the lemon juice when the sauce is not very hot.
 If you add lemon juice to the hot sauce, it might curdle it.